woossi0/suite/docs/usermanual/source/cartography/ysld/reference/symbolizers/point.rst

 Points as arrow heads
 ~~~~~~~~~~~~~~~~~~~~~

 Sometimes it is useful to generate a point using a CQL expression.
-The following example generates a point at the end of each line, rotating the point to the correct orientation.
+The following example generates a point at the end of each line in the shape of an arrow, rotated such that it matches the orientation of the line.

 .. code-block:: yaml